zooniverse/scribeAPI/project/emigrant/content/help/m_record_valuation.md

 # Valuation
 <p>Some records include valuations comprised of an assessment date and dollar values.
 Valuations can be of the land, the building, the total, or a combination of the three.
-Draw one box around all the valuations.</p>
+Draw one box around all the valuations.
+Be sure to include the valuation date, one appears.</p>
 <div id="accordion-help-modal">
   <h3>Sample Image One</h3>
   <div class="modal-field-guide" >